A&M RECORDS LABELS & SLEEVES

 With the fourth album, the label color was changed to is golden color.
 The first ten albums with the gold label, SP 4101 through SP 4110, had the label logo at the top of the label.
 Reprints of these albums placed the logo on the left side of the label.
 From SP 4111 through SP 4388 the logo was placed on the left side of the label.

 From SP 4389 through SP 5115, the label was a gradient gray halftone.
 Often called A&M's silver label.
 It featured the letters A and M curving around the the edge of the label.
 The logo was moved to the bottom center of the label.
 The album title, artist and track titles were printed in Futura bold.
 Track times, songwriters and publisher inforation was set in 6 pt.
 Futura.
+It should be noted that SP 4389 was pressed with both the gold and silver labels.

 From SP 5117 through SP 5288, A&M albums were printed with a black label.
 The label was divided by five stylized discs in borders extending through the middle of the label.
 The A&M logo was in a sixth border at the right side of the label.
 Futura was used for all typography.